Welcome to today's edition of the Rush 24-7 podcast.

 He understands in a way that is tied to all of his beliefs about lifting everyone up.

-And lift everybody up.
+He doesn't lift everybody up.

-You've seen his big mansion?
+You've seen his big mansion.

-Not lifting anybody up, but his policy certainly wouldn't do that.
+He's isolating himself from not lifting anybody up, and his policy certainly wouldn't do that.

 Don't get the wrong idea here.

-But anyway, her decision uh not to back Mrs. Bill Clinton has prompted speculation and grumbling in some quarters.
+But anyway, her decision not to back Mrs. Bill Clinton has prompted speculation and grumbling in some quarters.

-Hard to describe.
+It's hard to describe.

-And of course, the first the barrier is down.
+And of course, the barrier is down.

 Sometimes all you can do is laugh at these people.

-This is the latest fallout from the party's decision to have the Fox News channel host the event.
+This is the latest fallout from the party's decision to have the Fox News Channel host the event.

 The move sparked an outcry, particularly among liberals and activist bloggers who accused Fox of being too sympathetic to Republicans and demanded the Democrat candidates boycott the forum.

-It's a it's a debate.
+It's a debate.

-Why do you think the Democrats want their debate on the Fox News Channel?
+Why do you think the Democrats want their debate on the Fox News channel?

-They've got they got their choice of any Fox, of any cable news channel.
+They got their choice of any Fox, of any cable news channel.

 Why do you think they want to have their debate on the Fox News channel?